-Are you ready for the Brigham City Museum’s Fifth Annual Plein Air Competition?
+Are you ready for the Brigham City Museum’s Sixth Annual Plein Air Competition?

 Call for Entries

 - Beginning December 26 - Bring canvases and other materials to museum to be stamped (Museum hours are Tuesday - Friday 10am -5pm, Saturday 1-5pm)

 - December 25 through January 11 - Create artworks outdoors, anywhere in the state of Utah.

 - through January 11, 2020 – Works accepted at the museum.
 (All work to be entered in the show must be at the museum by 5pm on Saturday, January 11.
 No exceptions will be made.)

 - Open to all ages.